LifeScopeLabs/lifescopelabs.github.io/md/lifescope-app.md

 ### [LIFESCOPE Archive App Documentation](https://lifescope.io/getting-started/)

-The LIFESCOPE App to search and curate your personal data in various views. the codebase is a single-page Universal web app built on Nuxt and Vue.js.
+Access your digital memory and tell their stories.
+The LIFESCOPE App allows anyone to search and curate your personal data in various views.

+The codebase is a single-page Universal web app built on Nuxt and Vue.js.
 Desktop/mobile responsive design interface with javascript extensions.
 Written with plugin framework for features such as location tracking, webXR and web voice.
-Containerizable inside a universal app framework Cordova.
+The Containerizable inside a universal app framework Cordova.

 ### Requirements
 - **MVP**:  Rewrite the [LIFESCOPE Archive App](https://lifescopelabs.github.io/etl.html#lifescope-archive-app) for Nuxt.